marurevi/Portfolio/README.md

 # Portfolio-setup-and-mobile-version-skeleton

 ## Description
 I built a personal portfolio site.
 Using images and backgrounds to enhance the look of the website.
+This project use a template from Figma

 ## Built With
 - HTML